mhwombat/bin/README.md

 source amy-prompt.sh
 ```

+## amys-launcher
+Themed launcher

+## amys-launcher.mustache
+Themed launcher

+## amy-status

+## clean-bib
+Clean all ".bib" files in the current directory,
+previewing each change before it is made.

+## clear-nixos-locks

 ## copyWithRef
 Copies text with some info about where it came from.

+## count-files
+`count-files [PATH]..` reports the number of files in each PATH, including
+any hidden files and subdirectories.
+The directories themselves are also counted.
+Tip: Because of the way glob patterns work, `count-files *` will ignore any
+hidden files in the current directory.
+One workaround is
+`count-files .??* *`

 ## doi2bib
 Fetch the BibTeX information for a DOI.